I’ve been hearing great things about marula oil for some time.

-- Mix 10 tablespoons of marula oil with 5 tablespoons of argan oil.
-Argan oil is a great complementary oil for this oil by the way.
-Set aside.
+- 5 tablespoons of argan oil.
+Argan oil is a great complementary oil for marula oil by the way

-- Pour an adequate amount of your favourite deep conditioner into a bowl and whip thoroughly.
+- Pour an adequate amount of your favorite deep conditioner into a bowl and whip thoroughly.

-- Heat up the oil mix in the microwave then add to the deep conditioner.
+- Heat up the oil mix over a bowl of boiling water then add to the deep conditioner.
 Whip some more.

-- Apply it to the length of your hair after shampooing and deep condition under a steamer without a cap for 30 – 45 minutes.
+- Apply it to the length of your hair after shampooing and deep condition under a hair steamer without a cap for 30 – 45 minutes.
 My favorite hair steamer is this tabletop brand here.